Pictured at age 30, September 2019.

 November 16, 2018- I looked out

-on this cold morning and saw Pride keeping watch as all three horses in the adjacent pasture slept.
+on this cold morning and saw Papi keeping watch as all three horses in the adjacent pasture slept.

 November 17, 2018.

-November 17, 2018- Just a few minutes after putting Charli in with Pride.
+November 17, 2018- Just a few minutes after putting Charli in with Papi.
 She is cleaning up his alfalfa twigs (he

 can only eat the leaf) and he is waiting for her